NEW PROGRESS 8 MEASURE

-- The student on average achieved one grade higher in each subject when compared to the attainment of students with similar prior attainment at primary school.
+- The pupil on average achieved one grade higher in each subject when compared to the attainment of pupils with similar prior attainment at primary school.

-- The average grade attained by the student is a high B. The student will have attained a mix of As and Bs.
+- The average grade attained by the pupil is a high B. The student will have attained a mix of As and Bs.

-- The student achieved a C or better in both English and Maths.
+- The pupil achieved a C or better in both English and Maths.

-- The student also achieved a C or better in at least two sciences, a modern foreign language and either history or geography.
+- The pupil also achieved a C or better in at least two sciences, a modern foreign language and either history or geography.

 QUALIFICATIONS THAT WILL COUNT TOWARDS THE PROGRESS 8 MEASURE